-7170 Carpentry 1 Two Hours Grades: 10-12 2.0 Credits In this class, students learn the basic terminology and practices of construction along with furniture building and cabinetmaking.
+7170Intermediate Carpentry & CabinetmakingTwo HoursGrades: 10-122.0 CreditsIn this class, students learn the basic terminology and practices of construction along with furniture building and cabinetmaking.
 Safe work practices will be instructed and followed.
 Students will learn the proper use of construction and woodworking tools and their applications.
 Construction practices taught will include wall framing, stair construction, floor construction, rafter construction, exterior finishing and finish carpentry.
 Students will be introduced to other aspects of Building Trades such as Plumbing and Electrical.
 Students will be introduced to the principles and practices of furniture building and cabinetmaking.
 Students will construct their own furniture and cabinetmaking projects.
 Note: A student who fails 1st Semester will have a conference with an administrator, the teacher, and a parent to discuss continued enrollment 2nd Semester.
 Materials Required: Safety glasses, tape measure, and wood glue bottle, along with materials for projects.
 Fees: \$40

-7190 Carpentry 2 Grades: 11-12 2.0 Credits Two Hours Students in this class will have the opportunity to further develop their woodworking skills to construct advanced products in construction and/or furniture building/cabinetmaking.
+7180Advanced Carpentry & CabinetmakingTwo HoursGrades: 11-122.0 CreditsStudents in this class will have the opportunity to further develop their woodworking skills to construct advanced products in construction and/or furniture building/cabinetmaking.
 Students will continue learn how to safely operate all power and hand tools provided in the lab.
 Instruction will be by lecture, demonstration and "lots of" hands-on activity.
 Students are expected to be ready to build individual projects with various joints and a higher degree of difficulty on their projects.
 Proper construction techniques, fastener, hinge installation and finishing practices will be stressed.
 After completing the required course work, the student will be expected to build projects of his/her own choosing.
 Examples of projects that may be built are: furniture, tables, cabinets, games, etc..
 Students must furnish materials for projects of their choice.
 Materials Required: Safety glasses, tape measure, and glue bottle.
 Fees: \$40.

-Prerequisite(s): Carpentry 1.
+Prerequisite(s): Intermediate Carpentry & Cabinetmaking (Carpentry 1).

-7173 Carpentry 3 Two Hours (P5 & 6) Grade: 12 2.0 Credits For thi s class students v vill choose from one of two ontions:
+7173 Carpentry 3

+Two Hours (P5 & 6) Grade: 12

+2.0 Credits

-class students will choose from one of two options:
+For this class students will choose from one of two options: